Despite Winter Olympics Diplomacy, North Korea Still Persecuting Christians

 Despite these efforts at peacebuilding, “nothing will come from it” unless more freedom is given to the North’s oppressed Christian community, according to one leading Christian human rights organization.

 “We do know the situation of the Christians in North Korea, and it is abysmal.
-They are given no religious freedom, and no rights,” said Esther Spencer, a communications officer at Open Doors UK, which helps persecuted Christians around the world.
+They are given no religious freedom, and no rights,” said a spokesperson at Open Doors UK, which helps persecuted Christians around the world.

 Open Doors estimates there are over 300,000 Christians in North Korea, which has state-enforced atheism, although in reality worships the ruling Kim family.